 Small ensemble sizes similarly limit examination of change in the frequency of El Niño events, making statistical tests much more difficult.
-One can get a sense of how El Niño frequency in DJF is projected to change in the models and how the paucity of ensemble members clouds definitive conclusions by simply looking at the number of El Niño events in 50-year chunks within the 20th and 21st centuries (Figure 3b).
-Six overlapping 50-year chunks were used for each century: 1901-1950, 1911-1960, 1921-1970, 1931-1980, 1941-1990, and 1951-2000, and similarly for the 21st century.
-For the models that do not contain El Niño events (e.g. GISS-ER), increased frequency results merely from the fact that the tropical Pacific warms due to the external forcing, so going forward SSTs appear increasingly warmer than the previous 30-years.
-For models that do contain El Niño events, the frequency of events for the 21st century typically resides within the range seen during the 20th century, or approximately 1 event per 4 years.
-Cases do exist showing frequencies not experienced in the 20th century, but no monotonic increases through the 21st century are found.
-The importance of multiple ensemble projections is clearly demonstrated by CCSM3, which provides five ensemble members for the 21st century.
-Quite different conclusions on the future of El Niño frequency could be drawn if one had only the single member that ended the 21st century with unprecedented El Niño frequency compared to the situation in which one had only the single member that ended with a frequency close to the 20^{th} century low.
-Although some slight tendency towards possible small increases of El Niño frequency can be seen in these models, no robust conclusions can be drawn other than that discerning such a shift in the observed record will defy attribution to global warming.
-This conclusion indicates that given the limited sampling available from both the observed record and the climate model projections, the characteristics of El Niño events through the 21st century are currently projected to remain consistent with those of the 20th century.
+One can get a sense of how El Niño frequency in DJF is projected to change in the models and how the paucity of ensemble members clouds definitive conclusions by simply looking at the number of El Niño events in 50-year chunks within the twentieth and twenty-first centuries (Fig. 3b).
+Six overlapping 50-year chunks were used for each century: 1901-50, 1911-60, 1921-70, 1931-80, 1941-90, and 1951- 2000, and similarly for the twenty-first century.
+For the models that do not contain El Niño events (e.g., GISS-ER), increased frequency results merely from the fact that the tropical Pacific warms because of the external forcing, so going forward SSTs appear increasingly warmer than the previous 30 years.
+For models that do contain El Niño events, the frequency of events for the twenty-first century typically resides within the range seen during the twentieth century, or approximately 1 event per 4 years.
+Cases do exist showing frequencies not experienced in the twentieth century, but no monotonic increases through the twenty-first century are found.
+The importance of multiple ensemble projections is clearly demonstrated by CCSM3, which provides five ensemble members for the twenty-first century.
+Quite different conclusions on the future of El Niño frequency could be drawn if one had only the single member that ended the twenty-first century with unprecedented El Niño frequency compared to the situation in which one had only the single member that ended with a frequency close to the twentieth-century low.
+Although some slight tendency toward possible small increases of El Niño frequency can be seen in these models, no robust conclusions can be drawn other than that discerning such a shift in the observed record will defy attribution to global warming.
+This conclusion indicates that, given the limited sampling available from both the observed record and the climate model projections, the characteristics of El Niño events through the twenty-first century are currently projected to remain consistent with those of the twentieth century.
 Similar conclusions exist for El Niño strength and frequency changes for JJA (not shown).

-4. Tropical El Niño teleconnections in the 21st century in coupled model projections a) Spatial patterns and magnitude
+4. Tropical El Niño teleconnections in the twenty-first century in coupled model projections a.
+Spatial patterns and magnitude

-The previous section has shown that the strength of El Niño events is not projected to change in the 21st century.
+The previous section has shown that the strength of El Niño events is not projected to change in the twenty-first century.
+The analysis presented in section 3 allows a more qualified basis for that statement than given in previous studies because that statement is confirmed by each and every of the individual models, rather than as the apparent disagreement of the set of models.
 However, the background mean climate against which El Niño events evolve is changing.
 To what extent will the changes in tropical mean climate modify El Niño teleconnections?
 And, does the strength or frequency of ENSO variability as represented by a particular model influence the character of the climate change precipitation response in the model?